 The YES competition is run over three days.
-In the morning of the first two days participants, in teams of four or five members, attend presentations from leading figures in industry on all aspects of knowledge exchange and the commercialisation of ideas.
+In the morning of the first two days participants, in teams of three, four or five members, attend presentations from leading figures in industry on all aspects of knowledge exchange and the commercialisation of ideas.

 Topics covered include: